 The world is often painted black and white.
 People are defined with rigid characteristics.
 Giving, egocentric, wise and so on.
 The individual readily accepts these labels, choosing to stay crippled by strokes the society has painted of him.
 An alternate scenario is a lifelong battle against these tags.
 Human potential is rendered futile either way.

 The torment of the last embers of dying hope hit the deepest pits of my stomach, from the same pits of which the flame of a daring will is fanned.
-I, the pacifier who cringes at the idea of conflict, would unhesitatingly fight an army to safekeep my armor of values.
+I, the pacifier who cringes at the idea of conflict, would unhesitatingly fight an army to safe keep my armour of values.
 We all have experienced a wide range of emotions, jubilation and euphoria, doubt and despair, fear and desire, all at once or at close intervals with varying intensity.

-Days that put a crease on the forehead shouldn’t be dreaded as they allows us to better appreciate the smiles and the sunny days.
+Days that put a crease on the forehead shouldn’t be dreaded as they allow us to better appreciate the smiles and the sunny days.
 Let’s refuse to be tied down by strict tags that limit us.
-Recognising and embracing fragments of our infinite qualities paves way to proud self-definition, by feeding those attributes which serve us.
+Recognising and embracing fragments of our infinite qualities paves the way to proud self-definition, by feeding those attributes which serve us.
 Once we bridge the gap between what we are and what we want to be, we can live with our heads held high unapologetically.
-We could be cold or kind, petty or generous or both !
+We could be cold or kind, petty or generous or both!
 We’re human beings after all.
-If it’s all a matter of choice, who would you rather be ?
+If it’s all a matter of choice, who would you rather be?